 Patients and families should stay informed about the types of medication being administered and potential side effects.
 Some good questions to ask the care providers are:

-• What are the effects of this medication? • Are there any pain relief alternatives to medication? • What can be expected within the next 24-48 hours? • Are the side effects temporary or will they last only for the duration that the patient is on the medication?
+- Are the side effects temporary or will they last for the duration that the patient is on the medication?

 For patients who are unable to self report, care providers look for non-verbal clues such as grimacing, body rigidity, facial expressions and guarding of certain areas when they move, to help care providers determine if the patient is experiencing pain.
 Patients are monitored for effectiveness of the medication which can be adjusted as necessary until the patient’s signs and symptoms of pain have been relieved.